AdrianFRadulescu/10-K-worker/README.md

-    -csvfile      - the path to the csv output file -nw           - a list of negative words to be used in case of refined reports -comps        - the path to the file containing the list of companies to be processed -t            - the type of the report(csv, excel) -fy           - first year from which the proceesing starts -ly           - last year
+    -csvfile      - the path to the csv output file -nw           - a list of negative words to be used in case of refined reports -comps        - the path to the file containing the list of companies to be processed -c_item7      - True if the words are to be counted only from item 7, False otherwise -t            - the type of the report(csv, excel) -fy           - first year from which the proceesing starts -ly           - last year